This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 12 Mcast Directly Connected Sou 437 1000 0 0 0 0 437 1000 Off Off

-This feature could be useful to identify if there are ARP storms or 802.11 probe floods (they use queue “802.11 Packets to LFTS”.
-LFTS stands for Linux Forwarding Transport Service).
+This feature can be useful to identify if there are ARP storms or 802.11 probe floods (they use queue 802.11 Packets to LFTS and LFTS stands for Linux Forwarding Transport Service.)

-In a healthy network, you should not see L2 or L3 load events, and if they are happening frequently, it should be investigated.
+In a healthy network, you cannot see L2 or L3 load events and if they happen frequently, it can be investigated.

-To monitor use the command wireless stats cac
+To monitor, run the command wireless stats cac:

 9800-l# show wireless stats cac